-As of March 31, 2010, we had \$30 million in cash and cash equivalents.
 Our operations have consumed substantial amounts of cash for each of the last eight years.
-The Company will require additional funds to pursue regulatory approvals and to achieve significant commercialization of MelaFind®.
+The Company may require additional funds to pursue regulatory approvals and to achieve significant commercialization of MelaFind®.
 However, there can be no assurances that the Company will be able to raise additional capital in the future.
 Additional funds may not become available on acceptable terms, and there can be no assurance that any additional funding that the Company does obtain will be sufficient to meet the Company's needs in the long term.